A Machine Learning Benchmarking Framework for Lipid Nanoparticle Transfection Efficiency Prediction: Discussion

-To address limitations in conventional graph-based models, Fang et al. \cite{fang2023mfgb} proposed incorporating chemical domain knowledge through Morgan fingerprints, which effectively mitigates over-smoothing and reduces reliance on long-distance information propagation in molecular graphs.
-They demonstrated significant improvements in predicting various molecular properties, including toxicity and lipophilicity, underscoring the value of explicitly incorporating substructural chemical information into graph-based model architectures.
-This observation aligns with our results, which show that integrating Morgan fingerprints into AGILE substantially improved predictive performance of the model (Table~\ref{tab:feature_analysis}).
-The enhanced accuracy is likely attributable to the injection of domain-specific chemical knowledge, resulting in more chemically meaningful representations than those derived from purely data-driven feature extraction alone.
-Interestingly, the incorporation of Expert descriptors into AGILE did not lead to significant improvement in predictive performance.
-This is notable because AGILE includes a molecular descriptor encoder that processes descriptors—computed using the Mordred toolbox \cite{moriwaki2018mordred}—to update the lipid structure representation in the pre-trained graph encoder.
-Our findings suggest that this integration strategy may not be effective for improving transfection prediction accuracy.
-A similar pattern was observed when Expert descriptors were combined with Grover embeddings for training MLP and SVR (Table~\ref{tab:feature_analysis}).
-In contrast to the improvements seen with Morgan fingerprints, the addition of Expert descriptors did not enhance predictive performance relative to models trained on Grover features alone.
-This further underscores the superior utility of Morgan fingerprints in providing chemically informative features for LNP transfection prediction, compared to generic physicochemical descriptors in this context.
+Fang et al.~\cite{fang2023mfgb} noted that, although GNNs can automatically learn molecular representations, they often fail to capture deep chemical semantics, and simple molecular graph structures are insufficient for robust representation learning.
+They also emphasized that GNNs are susceptible to over-smoothing, where excessive message passing renders node representations indistinguishable, hindering meaningful feature extraction.
+To address these limitations, they introduced a strategy that integrates chemical domain knowledge through Morgan fingerprints, effectively mitigating over-smoothing and reducing dependence on long-distance information propagation.
+They observed substantial improvements in predicting molecular properties such as toxicity and lipophilicity, emphasizing the utility of explicitly encoded substructural information \cite{fang2023mfgb}.
+This observation aligns with our findings: incorporating Morgan fingerprints into AGILE led to substantial improvements in predictive accuracy (Table~\ref{tab:feature_analysis}), likely due to the introduction of chemically meaningful representations not captured by the original architecture.
+Notably, adding Expert descriptors to AGILE did not yield comparable performance gains.
+It should be noted that AGILE includes a descriptor encoder designed to process Mordred descriptors \cite{moriwaki2018mordred} and update the lipid structure representation within the pretrained graph encoder.
+Our results suggest that AGILE’s integration strategy for descriptors is not effective for improving accuracy in LNP transfection prediction.
+A similar pattern was observed when Expert descriptors were combined with Grover embeddings for MLP and SVR: unlike Morgan fingerprints, Expert descriptors did not enhance predictive performance relative to Grover features alone.
+Collectively, these trends highlight the superior utility of Morgan fingerprints as chemically informative representations for LNP transfection prediction, compared with generic physicochemical descriptors in this context.
+Nevertheless, it is important to recognize that descriptor performance is dataset-dependent.
+Differences in dataset size, structural diversity, and chemical space coverage may lead to different outcomes.
+Accordingly, while the presented baselines provide strong reference points for benchmarking, their relative performance may not universally generalize across all datasets in the field.